zonemaster/zonemaster/docs/maintenance/TechnicalMaintenancePlan.md

  * Generate the release (tar.gz, check for completeness)
  * Announcements

-The release process should be documented in a more exact routine document so that anybody in the team can create a release.
+The Release Process should be documented in a more exact routine document so that anybody in the team can create a release.

+The Release Manager is responsible for the Release Process and the Relase Management Process.

 ## Queries on the users mailing list